20 Best Virtual Team Building Games

 We’re not asking you to join the multi-million-dollar e-sports industry.
 You simply need to organize a weekly video game match that may run for a month or two.
 Does any of your remote workers love plotting the downfall of humanity with the help of the Zaunite plague rat Twitch?
 Oh yes, you got it right!
 We are speaking about League of legends.
 If so, then ask them to get their League of Legends download ready!
 To make things even more exciting, put up a cash prize for the League of Legends champions!
 For sure, a lot of them will search Reddit for League of Legends tips and tricks.

 Now, if your freelancers prefer playing shooter video games, then you should organize a tournament for Call of Duty: Modern Warfare.
 Suckers for good campaigns will love the experience more than the competition itself.
 After all, it has the right blend of challenges and fun.
 So, it is worth encouraging your freelancers to download Call of Duty: Modern Warfare for PC.
 On the other hand, if you want your remote team to opt out of the traditional single-player campaign, then get them to play Call of Duty: Black Ops 4 instead.
 The game is packed with modes that will allow your team to revisit and replay for every scheduled tournament you have.
-At last, you can check out this list for more games.
+At last, you can check out this list for more online team games.

-1. Heads Up
+5. Heads Up

 Heads Up is the ever-popular game developed by Ellen Degeneres’ team.
 It is so outrageously fun that it made celebrities like Kaley Cuoco and Usher lose their poise!
 To make things a bit easier, you can stick with the names of film, sports, or political icons.
 To make it a bit challenging, you can choose the most obscure action verbs.
 Imagine how funny things can get once they pick out the word ‘twerking!’

-2. Electric Fence
+6. Electric Fence

 If you want to get your employees moving, you can outdoor team building activities like Electric Fence.
 In this game, you will create a hypothetical electric fence.
 The players must go over it without touching it, or else, they’ll ‘die’.
 You can create the fence by tying a rope to two chairs, elevating it to about waist-height.

 Keep in mind that the players cannot go under it.
 What’s more, they can only teach each other with one hand.
 In this way, they can collaborate and think of ways to get every team member across the fence.
-Indeed, this is among the retreat games that will entertain your remote employees while encouraging them to work together.
+Indeed, this is among the retreat online games for teams that will entertain your remote employees while encouraging them to work together.

-3. The Possibilities Game
+7. The Possibilities Game

 Do you sense your team’s creative juices drying out whenever you have brainstorming meetings?
 Well, one fun way to bring out their quick-thinking skills and innovation is by letting them play the Possibilities Game.
 Gather random objects like a scarf, a basketball, or a hula hoop.
 Give each member an item and let them act out an alternative use for it.
 Other members will have to guess the function they are demonstrating.